SystemLogAnalyser/final-submission/report.md

 - **Improvements to application usage**
     - The application can now take multiple files as command line argument and proceeses them as a single file
-    - TODO: in case of no command line arguments, the application defaults to the local logs of the system
+    - In case of no command line arguments, the application defaults to the local logs of the system

 - **Improvements to Log Categorization**
     - More robust categorsing logic was devised and implemented
     - The system was refactored so as to allow easy modification of the categorisation heuristics
     - Process information was extracted to provide better analysis

 - **Improvements to Terminal User Interface**
     - The TUI was refined so as to look more polished and easy to use
     - Visualisations were added to facilitate analysis

-    - TODO: added better filtering interface
+- **Added Visualisations**
+    - Visualisations such as bar charts were added for easy interpretation

 - **General Improvements**
     - The code of the application was refactored so as to improve readability and maintainability
     - The code was divided into modules to separate application logic
     - The application was thoroughly tested and encountered bugs were removed